steso-nommon/Pycharm-Workshop/README.md

   * A Product manager can design pizzas for a concrete shop.
   * An Employee can create a pizza based on a design available in a shop.

-Expected Output: Pizza: 10 | status=hot
+Expected Output: Pizza: Hawaiana | status=hot

 _Note: Explore the python files in the nommon_pizza package.
 You can press Ctrl+Click in a method
 or class to go to its source code._